 - its known archaeology and history

 - its historic standing buildings and potential for further investigation

 Buy Scottish Burgh Surveys in the third series, published from 2006 to 2010 in partnership with the Council for British Archaeology (CBA), on Kirkintilloch, Tain, Dunbar, Mauchline, Maybole, Kilsyth, Barrhead, Govan, Whithorn, Fraserburgh, Wigtown and Galashiels.

 Historic Dunfermline was published in October 2007 by the Dunfermline Burgh Survey Community Project, separately from the Historic Environment Scotland and CBA programme.

-Volumes on Aberdeen, Coupar Angus, Cumnock, Dalkeith, Dunblane, Hamilton, Kirkcaldy Melrose Musselburgh Nairn Stornoway Stranraer Dumbarton, Forfar, Linlithgow and North Queensferry were published jointly with Tuckwell Press, which no longer exists.
+Volumes on Aberdeen, Coupar Angus, Cumnock, Dalkeith, Dunblane, Hamilton, Kirkcaldy Melrose Musselburgh Nairn Stornoway Stranraer Dumbarton, Forfar, Linlithgow and North Queensferry were published jointly with Tuckwell Press and Scottish Cultural Press, both of which no longer exist.
 Regretfully, these volumes are now out of print.